-The Port of Hastings Development Authority is not subject to income tax under the Income tax Assessment Act 1997 and not an entity under National Tax Equivalent Regime in 2018-2019.
+The Port of Hastings Development Authority is not subject to income tax under the Income tax Assessment Act 1997 and is not a participating entity under National Tax Equivalent Regime in 2019-2020.

 2 Funding delivery of our services

 PoHDA's overall objective is to provide oversight to and develop, promote and support the use of the Port of Hastings.